selhorn/f5-openstack-docs/docs/heat/heat-how-to-deploy.rst

 How to Deploy OpenStack Heat Templates
 ======================================

-Use the instructions provided here to deploy any of the templates in F5's :ref:`heat template library <>`.
+Use the instructions provided here to deploy any of the templates in F5's :ref:`heat orchestration template library <heat:templates-home>`.

 OpenStack CLI
 -------------